Ventral tegmental area: Function

 As stated above, the VTA, in particular the VTA dopamine neurons, serve several functions in the reward system, motivation, cognition, and drug addiction, and may be the focus of several psychiatric disorders.
 The VTA has also been shown to process various types of emotion output from the amygdala, where it may also play a role in avoidance and fear-conditioning.
 Electrophysiological recordings have demonstrated that VTA neurons respond to novel stimuli, unexpected rewards, and reward-predictive sensory cues.
 The firing pattern of these cells is consistent with the encoding of a reward expectancy error.

 In 2006, MRI studies by Helen Fisher and her research team found and documented various emotional states relating to intense love correlated with activity in the VTA, which may help explain obsessive behaviors of rejected partners, since this is shared by the reward system.
 Nest sharing behavior is associated with increased V1aR expression in the VTA of newly paired zebra finches.
 However, V1aR expression was not related to female directed song rates, which may indicate a selective role of vasotocin in the VTA on pair maintenance versus courtship behavior.

 Presence of gap junctions

 The VTA has been shown to have a large network of GABAergic neurons that are interconnected via gap junctions.
-This network allows for electrical conduction, which is considerably faster than the chemical conduction of signals between synapses, though less spatially precise.
+This network allows for electrical conduction, which is considerably faster than the chemical conduction of signals between synapses, though less spatially flexible.